-(Advisor: Dr. Celeste Greene, Faculty Liason: Jamey Barnes) The Environmental Crusader Club (formerly the Ecology Club) meets once a month on Fridays after school to promote a clean and healthy environment at Bishop Sullivan High School and the greater Virginia Beach Community.
+(Advisor: Dr. Celeste Greene) The Environmental Crusader Club (formerly the Ecology Club) meets once a month on after school to promote a clean and healthy environment at Catholic High School and the greater Virginia Beach Community.
 The club participates in several activities throughout the school year to help achieve a sustainable community.
-The activities include recycling at Bishop, used clothing drives, beach clean-ups, tree planting and more.
-One of the goals of the club is to earn the Pearl School Award for environmental stewardship by Lynnhaven River Now.
+The activities include maintaining the school’s native plant garden in the courtyard, beach clean-ups, tree planting and more.
+One of the goals of the club is to maintain Pearl School Award status for environmental stewardship by Lynnhaven River Now.
 New members are always welcome!

 (Mrs. Kat Smith) Forensics is competitive public speaking.
 Categories of competition involve formal speech, performance and interpretive reading.
 It is a team academic sport that requires dedication, practice and a desire to have fun while improving self-confidence and communication skills.
 The season runs from November to March and the team competes in as many as 5 tournaments.
 All are welcome.

 (Frau Nicole Laroussi) The German Club is for those students who are interested in the German language, culture and food outside the classroom environment.
 Students can visit German restaurants, taste and cook German foods, and view German films and theater performances.
 The German Club is not restricted to students who are taking German but is open to all who are interested.